Sp3ctro/Uncentive/_posts/2022-05-14-backtest-fud.md

 I was nowhere near this sanguine when I turned the strategy on in live trading and went Long CME:HO along with 5 other grown-up sized contracts...

-**Day 1:** By 11am I'm down $2k on HO.
+**Day 1:** By 11am I'm down \$2k on HO.
 "Well, that's just a few hours in.
 I can't determine anything based on 1 day, let alone 2 hours".

 **Day 2:** I check my PnL twice as often as Day 1.
 At 10am I'm down \$3k on HO.
 "Ok this is starting to not be enjoyable...I guess this is how it's going to be".
-I look back at the backtests, I validate that the 95%ile 1 day VaR is $\$x$, and that a 5 standard deviation move based on the observed returns distribution is $\$y$.
+I look at the backtests again.
+I validate that the 95%ile 1 day VaR is $x$, and that a 5 standard deviation move based on the observed returns distribution is $y$.

 **Day 3:** HO is flat.
-But I check my PnL several times each hour.
+But I check my PnL several times per hour.
 I dread the idea of my portfolio having a third loss of the magnitude i'm now experiencing.

 **Day 4:** HO has resumed selling off.
 I am now questioning myself.
 "Is my backtest actually representative?" and "What if my backtest was just a lucky period for the strategy?".
 "If I could see into the future and know whether things get better, i'd happily just deal with this."